 an energy greater than its ionization

-.
+potential.
 X-rays and gamma rays can be energetic enough to expel tightly held electrons from the inner orbitals of the atom.
 The removal of an electron in this way renders the electronic structure of the atom unstable, and electrons in higher

 orbitals “fall” into the lower orbital to fill the hole left behind.
 In falling, energy is released in the form of a photon, the energy of which is equal to the energy difference of the two orbitals